UniMath/agda-unimath/src/commutative-algebra/full-ideals-commutative-semirings.lagda.md

     is-ideal-subset-Commutative-Semiring A
       subset-full-ideal-Commutative-Semiring
   is-ideal-full-ideal-Commutative-Semiring =
-    is-left-ideal-full-ideal-Semiring (semiring-Commutative-Semiring A)
+    is-ideal-full-ideal-Semiring (semiring-Commutative-Semiring A)

   full-ideal-Commutative-Semiring :
     ideal-Commutative-Semiring lzero A
   full-ideal-Commutative-Semiring =
-    full-left-ideal-Semiring (semiring-Commutative-Semiring A)
+    full-ideal-Semiring (semiring-Commutative-Semiring A)

   is-full-full-ideal-Commutative-Semiring :
     is-full-ideal-Commutative-Semiring A full-ideal-Commutative-Semiring